What's In This Post

 How to Keep Matte Lipstick from Cracking

 Matte lipsticks have a drying effect on your lips and if you’ve applied it on lips that are already cracked, chances are that the lipstick will crack as well after it dries.

 Here’s how to keep matte lipstick from cracking:

-- Exfoliate your lips – Exfoliating your lips helps to remove dead skin and provide a smooth surface to apply your lipstick.
-You don’t always need to a lip scrub to exfoliate your lips.
-I’ve written a guide on the best ways to exfoliate your lips without scrub if you’re interested to find out more.
+Step 1 – Exfoliate your lips – Exfoliating your lips helps to remove dead skin and provides a smooth surface to apply your lipstick.

 How to Make Matte Lipstick Creamy

 You can quickly give your matte lipstick a creamy appearance by applying a creamy lip balm on top of the matte lipstick.
 Creamy lip balms don’t always come in clear color.
 That’s because the ingredients used in these types of lip balms are not transparent in color to begin with.